Page last updated: Friday 14 September 2021

 Before you travel, check the most recent UK government rules on entering the UK.

 We'll ask you to tell us if you'll have to self-isolate.
-You can do this from 17 August in your online induction account.

 Getting food while you're self-isolating